-The defaults and liabilities clauses are usually stated together in the transaction documents.
-The fundamental principle of defaults and liabilities is that if one party fails to perform its obligations stipulated in the contract, or if one party’s representations or warranties under the contract are materially false or inaccurate, then that party is the default party.
-Unless otherwise stipulated in the contract, the default party shall be liable to the non-breaching party and shall continue to perform, take remedial measures, and compensate for loss.
-Specifically, in terms of the originator and the trustee, it is generally specified in the trust agreement that the ABS are not liabilities of the originator or the trustee, and the investment institutions’ right of recourse is only limited to the trust property; however, the liability for compensation of the originator or the trustee in the event of default under the trust agreement is not limited by the aforementioned provisions.
+Typical indemnification provisions in securitisations include indemnification for breach of contract by the servicer, the fund custodian and other securitisation service providers; and indemnification for trustee/scheme manager’s failure to manage the assets of the SPV in accordance with laws and transaction documents.
+The fundamental principle of indemnification is that if one party fails to perform its obligations as stipulated in the contract, or if one party’s representations or warranties under the contract are materially false or inaccurate, then that party is the default party, and the default party shall be liable to the non-breaching party and shall continue to perform, take remedial measures, and compensate for loss.
+Specifically, in terms of the originator and the trustee/scheme manager, it is generally specified in the transaction documents that the ABS are not liabilities of the originator or the trustee/scheme manager, and the investment institutions’ right of recourse is only limited to the trust property/assets of the special scheme; however, the liability for compensation of the originator or the trustee/scheme manager in the event of default under the transaction documents is not limited by the aforementioned provisions.

 In credit asset securitisations, the issuers are the trustees of the SPTs.
 In business asset securitisations, the issuers are the managers of the asset-backed special schemes.
 For ABNs, it is necessary to distinguish between two transaction structures: in the first structure, the originator entrusts the underlying assets to the trustee to set up an SPT, and the SPT (represented by the trustee), acting as the issuing vehicle, issues the ABNs (this structure is often referred to as a “trust-type ABN”); in the second structure, the originator itself acts as the issuing entity and provides the underlying assets as security for the repayment of the ABNs (this structure is usually referred to as a “pledge-type ABN”).